What discounts are available for homeowners insurance?

 This lets the insurer keep up with rising costs and home rebuilding costs rather than increase the dwelling coverage at renewal time.

-This limit is often set at 25 percent.
+The discount cap varies by insurance company, but can be around 25 to 25 percent in some cases.
 So getting discounts is great, but at the end of the day what you need to look at is the final premium you'll pay.
 A company with a lower base premium and fewer discounts may beat out a company that offers many discounts but has a higher overall premium.

 If you are deciding whether to increase your deductible, make sure you have access to money to pay the deductible if you need work.
 A good idea is to set aside the deductible amount so you will have that money ready in case you ever need it.